qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 ## Container orchestration

 !!!
 Note
-    You need to accept the EULA before these examples can be run, see the `README.md` file in each orchestration example for instructions how to do this.
+    You need to accept the EULA and provide your licensing information before these examples can be run, see the `README.md` file in each orchestration example for instructions how to do this.